Brooklyn Baby

-"Brooklyn Baby" is a song recorded by American singer-songwriter Lana Del Rey for her third studio album Ultraviolence (2014).
-It was written by Del Rey, and Barrie O'Neill, while production was handled by Dan Auerbach.
-The song was released on June 8, 2014, by Polydor Records and Interscope Records.
-The song's lyrical content is notable for its satirical elements targeting the New York hipster subculture: its chorus highlights "a stable of cliches about hipsters, Brooklyn, millennials and other things Del Rey herself is known to idolize".
+"Brooklyn Baby" is a song by American singer-songwriter Lana Del Rey for her third studio album, Ultraviolence (2014).
+It was written by Del Rey and Barrie O'Neill, while production was handled by Dan Auerbach.
+The dream pop song was released on June 8, 2014, by Polydor and Interscope Records.
+The song's lyrical content is notable for its satirical elements targeting the New York hipster subculture; its chorus highlights a cliches about hipsters, Brooklyn, millennials, and among others.

 Composition

+Lana Del Rey and Barrie O'Neill wrote "Brooklyn Baby", while Dan Auerbach produced it.
 Miriam Coleman of Rolling Stone described Del Rey's vocals as "breathy" and called the melody of the song "reminiscent of 1960s girl-group hits".
-In the song, Del Rey pokes fun at New York City and celebrates hipster subculture, referencing several cliches about them, Brooklyn, and Millennials.
+In the dream pop song, Del Rey pokes fun at New York City and celebrates hipster subculture, referencing several cliches about them, Brooklyn, and millennials.
 Del Rey said that she wrote the song with Lou Reed in mind.
 She was supposed to work with him and flew to New York City to meet him, but he died the day she arrived.
 He is referenced in the line "And my boyfriend's in a band/ He plays guitar while I sing Lou Reed".

 Critical response

-The song received widespread critical acclaim.
-Miriam Coleman of Rolling Stone described it as a "dreamy song... with a breathy vocals and a melody before moving into Del Rey's typically languid, dreamy soundscape".
+Miriam Coleman of Rolling Stone described "Brooklyn Baby" as a "dreamy song... with a breathy vocals and a melody before moving into Del Rey's typically languid, dreamy soundscape".
 Duncan Cooper of The Fader stated that "Brooklyn Baby" is the standout track of Ultraviolence, pointing out the "uncharacteristically self-assured gem", "Yeah, my boyfriend's pretty cool/ But he's not as cool as me."
-Sharan Shetty of Slate complimented the melody of the song, however disliked the lack of "big, chewy vocal hooks".
-The song was placed at number twenty two on Rolling Stones 50 Best Songs of 2014 list.
+Sharan Shetty of Slate complimented its melody, however disliked the lack of "big, chewy vocal hooks".
+"Brooklyn Baby" was placed at number twenty two on Rolling Stones 50 Best Songs of 2014 list.